Improving Human Sequential Decision-Making with Reinforcement Learning: Tip Inference Algorithm

-Once we have computed $\pi_*$, we use our tip inference algorithm to learn an estimate $\hat{Q}$ of the $Q$-function $Q^{(\pi_*)}$ for $\pi_*$.
-We choose $\hat{Q}$ to be a random forest~\cite{breiman2001random}.
-It operates over the same featurized states as the neural network policy---i.e., it has the form $\hat{Q}(\phi(s),a)\approx Q^{(\pi_*)}(s,a)$.
-Finally, we apply our algorithm to inferring tips on state-action pairs collected from observing human users playing our game.
-Since our goal is to help human users improve their performance, we restrict the training dataset to the bottom 25\% performing human users.
 In addition, we apply two post-processing steps to the set of candidate tips.
 First, we eliminate tips that apply in less than 10\% of the (featurized) states that occur in the human dataset.
 This step eliminates high-variance tips that may have large benefit, but are useful only a small fraction of the time; we omit such tips since our estimates of their quality tend to have very high variance.
 Second, we eliminate tips that disagree with the expert policy more than 50\% of the time---i.e., for a tip $(\psi,a)$, we have $\psi(s)=1$ and $a\neq\pi^*(s)$ for more than 50\% of state-action pairs in the human dataset.
 This step eliminates tips that have large benefits on average, but frequently offer incorrect advice that can confuse the human user or cause them to distrust our tips.
+In Appendix~\ref{app:varyhumantip}, we show that this second elimination step is robust to the choice of threshold.